From 2019 to 2029, employment for medical assistants is expected to grow 19%.

 Interpersonal skills include having a positive attitude, showing empathy, being open to feedback, and collaborating well with others in the workplace.

-You’ll also work directly with at least one doctor and other medical staff members daily, so hiring managers will look for medical assistants who are positive and easy to work with.
+You’ll also work directly with doctors and other medical staff members daily, so hiring managers will look for medical assistants who are positive and easy to work with.

 5. Time management skills

 Time is valuable, especially when patients and colleagues are relying on you in a fast-paced hospital setting.
 Having excellent time management skills is an example of professionalism and being a dependable employee.